GenesisVision/gv-api-web/docs/InvestorApi.md

 <a name="v10InvestorFundsByIdWithdrawByPercentPost"></a>
 # **v10InvestorFundsByIdWithdrawByPercentPost**
-> v10InvestorFundsByIdWithdrawByPercentPost(id, percent, authorization)
+> v10InvestorFundsByIdWithdrawByPercentPost(id, percent, authorization, opts)

 Withdraw from fund.
 Percent is % of investor total money.
+Withdraw in GVT if currency is empty

 ### Example
 ```javascript